-Elementor’s free version gives you 40 templates and 30 basic widgets.
+Elementor’s free version gives you more than 40 templates and over 30 basic widgets.
 The free widgets include cool features like image carousels and custom HTML elements.
 Some elements are seemingly trivial but not available with the free plan, like Facebook elements, price lists, and navigation menus.

 If you plan to open an online store, paid plans will suit you best.
-Along with 22 pro widgets, you also get 18 for WooCommerce.
+Along with additional Pro widgets, you also get ones specifically designed for WooCommerce, taking the total number of widgets you can use over 90.
 You can access Elementor’s marketing integrations like MailChimp and HubSpot too.